Post-Brexit talks gear up for fish fight between EU, UK

 Again, fishermen can already feel the squeeze.
 Even if they are revered and romanticized for being some of the last true hunters in Europe, many have long been squeezed out economically.
 As fish needed to be protected, they felt the politicians didn't protect them.
 The promise of Brexit gave them a new hope, but now the realities of hard-nosed negotiations set in.

-The fear is that their desire to get better ownership of their fishing grounds might just become the merest of pawns in the talks between both sides.
+The fear is that their desire to get better ownership of their fishing grounds might just become another pawns in the trade talks between both sides.

 McCulla of the ANIFPO cooperative is trying to look at the bright side.